j-dominguez9/Case-Study-1/README.md

 Data was also scraped from a website to create a map of top-rated beers by state.
 All visualizations of these findings were created in a Tableau workbook ("Presentation" --> "Tableau_Workbook").

 ## Conclusion
  ABV and IBU are one of many factors that can be analyzed in the make-up of a beer.
 Although not exhaustive, they can serve to help us analyze distributions, trends, and even create predictions that may serve a variety of purposes.
 In this analysis, we've highlighted the importance of ABV and IBU and provide insights with regard to what it could provide.
-By using statistical analyses
+By using statistical analyses as well as creating machine learning models, we suggest they be applied confidently for R&D and marketing purposes.

-Additionally, we created machine learning models (knn and Naive-Bayes) to predict preferences of Style by Geography (City or State).
-We visualized that data through a tableau workbook (listed under Presentation folder).
-These models have potential to be used for R&D and marketing strategies.